Imoptimal/queer/README.md

 = 1.0.7 =
 Highlighted the current category/tag on the archive page.
 Added the admin notice on the main dashboard page.

+= 1.0.8 =
+Fixed the menu selection check mark in case of the menu item that has sub-items (it no longer check marks all of its children).